 "MasterControl WD-40 Cloud Solution"Watch Video

 WD-40 is effectively removing rust and corrosion and silencing squeaks in 176 countries.
-That said, WD-40 products are manufactured by a geographically dispersed group of contract manufacturing organizations (CMOs) in China, Australia, South Korea, the United Kingdom, Europe and Latin America.
-Under these circumstances, ensuring that every drop of product meets the WD-40’s specifications and high standards of quality can be a tall order.
+That said, WD-40 Company's products are manufactured by a geographically dispersed group of contract manufacturing organizations (CMOs) in China, Australia, South Korea, the United Kingdom, Europe and Latin America.
+Under these circumstances, ensuring that every drop of product meets the WD-40 Company’s specifications and high standards of quality can be a tall order.

-“When working with contract manufacturers, it's important that WD‑40 staff and the contract manufacturers are on the same page when it comes to how to make the product, what goes into the product, and what must not go into the product,” said Jeff Cole, director of operations.
+“When working with contract manufacturers, it's important that the WD‑40 Company team and the contract manufacturers are on the same page when it comes to how to make the product, what goes into the product, and what must not go into the product,” said Jeff Cole, vice president of operations.
 “Cost is super important, but we will certainly take on extra costs if quality is in jeopardy.”

 Overseeing the many moving parts and supply chains functioning in a variety of countries presented some challenges to the company’s ability to maintain its standards of quality.
 One issue involved guaranteeing consistency.
 The CMOs all have differing cultures, environments and manufacturing techniques.
 Still, the level of quality must be equal across the board.